IRL:

 Improv for Real Life

-Improv for Real Life is a workshop full of laughter, play, and genuine connection.
+Improv for Real Life is a joyful experience full of laughter, play, and genuine connection.

 This workshop is for you if:

-You want to build community with new people and go beyond surface-level chats
+You want to build community with new people and go deeper than surface-level chats

 You’re curious about improv but feel intimidated by the pressure to be funny or original (no such pressure exists here!)